DTADMI/spring-tiny-link-generator/README.md

 * Being able to handle billions of entries/conversions
 * No concurrent access expected (we designed it nonetheless to be able to scale in that direction)
+* The generated URLs, domain excluded, should be 10 characters maximum
+* The conversion should be idempotent
 * Converted urls have to be long-lived (indefinitely)
 * The service should make the conversion itself, instead of rely on an external API
 * No authentication required